Gailor Hunt Has Been Recognized As One Of The BEST Family Law Firms By Raleigh Residents Three Years In A Row!

 Jaime Davis: Welcome to Episode 3 of Season 2 of ‘A Year and a Day’.
 I’m your host, Jaime Davis.
 In Episode 2, I discussed the topic of high conflict divorce cases and how to handle them with therapist Donna Moore.
 In this episode, I will be discussing inheritance rights and how your marital status might affect those rights with Brooke Dalrymple.
 Brooke is a partner with the law firm of Howard, Stallings, From, Atkins, Angell & Davis, where she has worked since 2007.
 She assists clients with estate planning, commercial real estate transactions and general business law matters.
 In her estate planning work, Brooke counsels clients and prepares the documents necessary to ensure their wishes are honored with regard to their assets, their health care and the handling of their financial affairs.
 Welcome, Brooke.

-Brooke Dalrymple: Thanks for having me, Jamie.
+Brooke Dalrymple: Thanks for having me, Jaime.

 Jaime Davis: So before we get into the nitty gritty of how a separation might affect your inheritance rights, can you explain to our listeners what is included in a typical estate plan?